 Is the bubble leveller useful?

-In most cases no. Since the bubble is on the top surface of the ball head, depending on how large your camera is and how you mount the plate on, you will most likely be covering it.
+In most cases no. Since the bubble is on the top surface of the ball head, depending on how large your camera is and how you mount the standard plate on, you will most likely be covering it.
 Even if you’re not covering it, I’ve just never found bubble levellers useful since cameras like the Olympus OM-D EM-1 Mark 3 have digital horizontal and vertical levels built in.

 How about those hex keys?